mplx/docker-webvirtcloud/readme.md

 ## novncd `VNC_PORT`

 websocket connections for vnc/spice are proxied through nginx which defaults to port 80.
-If you require another port (i.e. you're using webvirtcloud behind a SSL proxy ) you'll have to set up the appropiate port (`docker run ... -e VNC_PORT 443 ...`).
+If you require another port (i.e. you're using webvirtcloud behind a SSL proxy ) you'll have to set up the appropiate port (`docker run ... -e VNC_PORT=443 ...`).

 ## Proxy